 The UCP promotes community inclusion through recreational activities and adaptive sports.
 They provide resources by activity and location in Michigan.
 Activities include biking, dancing, fitness, horseback riding, canoeing/kayaking, music activities, swimming, tennis, etc. For more resources available on recreational activities available for children and adults with CP in Michigan, contact these organizations::

 Educational opportunities for children with CP can be complicated.
-Resources help families determine the best learning environment for their child.
+Resources help families determine the best learning environment for their child/children.
 Much depends on how CP has affected cognitive abilities and the resources available in the local community.
 Most are eligible for public school education programs.
 Those with more cognitive disabilities may take special education classes or attend a private school for children with disabilities.
 Available resources and options include: